Using Your Veteran's Benefits

 Section 1010 has required all recipients of chapter 33 monthly housing allowances to verify their enrollment status each month.
 VA has determined the first phase of this verification will affect students enrolled at a NCD facility.
 Other chapter 33 students will be required to participate in this process by December 2021.

 Verifications must be received through a text messaging solution known as Twilio.
-Students enrolled in a program which begins on or after August 1, 2021 will either receive an option to opt into the text messaging process to verify their attendance monthly OR they will be required to contact the 1-888-442-4551 toll free number monthly to verify.
+Students enrolled in a program, which begins on or after Aug.
+1, 2021, will either receive an option to opt into the text messaging process to verify their attendance monthly, OR they will be required to contact the (888) 442-4551 toll free number monthly to verify.

 Schools cannot verify for students.
-The student must verify they continue to be enrolled by stating “yes” or if not enrolled as stated, should respond as “no” and the VCEs will contact the schools to determine where and when the change occurred.
+The student must verify they continue to be enrolled by stating “yes” or if not enrolled as stated, respond with “no” and the VCEs will contact the schools to determine where and when the change occurred.

 This monthly verification process is ONLY for chapter 33 students.
-This differs from the monthly certification process non-chapter 33 students are required to provide to release their monthly stipend.
+This differs from the monthly certification process.
+Non-chapter 33 students are required to release their monthly stipend.

 Books and Supplies Stipend